 4 Reasons to Travel to the Galapagos Islands from Ecuador

 There are many factors that make the Galapagos Islands unique.
-Let’s talk about 4 of them.
+Let’s talk about 4 things that make the Galapagos Islands unique:

 - Remote Location